 The next two graphs show the expected progress of the Plan over the next ten years assuming the Plan's assets earn 8% on their market value.
-The chart entitled "Plan Funding" shows that the employer rate is expected to drop slightly over the next decade as stored gains are recognized.
+The chart entitled "Plan Funding" shows that the employer rate is expected to increase over the next decade, as unrecognized investment losses are brought into the smoothing method.

 The "Assets and Liabilities" graph shows the projected funding status over the next ten years.
-The Plan's funded status is projected to improve annually, as the past service benefits are paid off.
+The Plan's funded status is projected to drop in the next four years, absent a continued market correction, as stored investment losses are recognized.
+After that, the funded status increases slowly.